firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-reverse.md

 # ARRAY\_REVERSE

-Returns an array of the same size and type as the original array, with the elements in reverse order.
-Nulls are retained.
+Returns an array of the same size and type as the original input array, with its elements reversed, and `NULL` values remain in their original positions.

 ## Syntax
 {: .no_toc}